chris1111/Wimlib-Imagex-Package/README.md

 - Special thanks to ➤ [Wimlib](https://wimlib.net/) for Wimlib
 - Special thanks to ➤ [Homebrew](https://formulae.brew.sh/formula/wimlib) for Wimlib formulae

+### Now you can create Windows 11 USB disk in macOS

 ### How its work VIDEO: ⬇︎